 4 wheeler – 10 tonne capacity

-Grab Lorries – Basically a tipper lorry in the above size capacities fitted with a clamshell hydraulically operated grab.
-Loading time is slower than an excavator – typically 15 -30 minutes to load an 8 wheeler.
+Grab Lorries – These are tipper lorries fitted with a clamshell, hydraulically operated grab.
+Sizes are the same as above.
+However, loading time is slower than an excavator – typically 15 -30 minutes to load an 8 wheeler.

-Skips: Generally uneconomic on large sites for site clearance due to cost and coordination of skip exchange and collections.
-The common sizes are 8, 10 & 12yd skips, with larger roll on – roll off skips in 20 yd and 40 yd sizes for green waste and light material often being used where space permits.
+Skips – Generally, this is an expensive way to deal with site clearance.
+There is also the added difficulty of coordinating skip exchange and collections.
+The common sizes are 8, 10 & 12 yard skips, with larger roll on – roll off skips in 20 yard and 40 yard sizes for green waste and light material, often being used where space permits.
 Visit: https://www.youtube.com/watch?v=jdOH6W5DAGw

-Mobile Crushing plants: Where environmental considerations such as noise and dust pollution are less of a concern then the option of recycling demolition material on site is worthy of consideration.
-The hire of mobile diesel driven concrete crushing equipment enables material to be crushed down to sizes ranging from 40mm to 10mm which can be reused on site for hardcore, infill etc. Mobile site crushers are available with outputs of crushed material from 6 tonnes to 80 tonnes per hour dependent on machine and material being crushed.
+Mobile Crushing plants – The option of recycling demolition material on site is worth considering where environmental considerations such as noise and dust pollution are less of a concern .
+The hire of mobile diesel driven concrete crushing equipment enables material to be crushed down to sizes ranging from 40mm to 10mm.
+This can be reused on site for hardcore, infill etc. Mobile site crushers are available with outputs of crushed material from 6 tonnes to 80 tonnes per hour dependent on machine and material being crushed.
 Visit: https://www.youtube.com/watch?v=b8YbYiJbLQQ and https://www.youtube.com/watch?v=zjHKjBIyxho

-Crushing buckets: Another option to consider is hiring a hydraulically operated crushing bucket for attaching to the on-site excavator.
-The load /crush / release material cycle time is approximately 40 seconds and outputs vary from 1- 3 tons/hr on a bucket sized to a 1.5 tonne machine to 15-30 tons/hr for a crushing bucket on a 13 tonne machine. https://www.youtube.com/watch?v=Bn-66isVtoQ
+Crushing buckets – Another option to consider is hiring a hydraulically operated crushing bucket for attaching to the on-site excavator.
+The load /crush / release material cycle time is approximately 40 seconds and outputs vary from 1- 3 tons per hour on a bucket sized to a 1.5 tonne machine to 15-30 tons per hour for a crushing bucket on a 13 tonne machine. https://www.youtube.com/watch?v=Bn-66isVtoQ

 Environmental considerations – How close to the site are the neighbours?
 Is noise going to be a factor?
 Is dust going to be a factor?
-If environmental considerations are considerable then the option may be a combination of the above in order to minimise disturbance generally.
+If environmental considerations are a priority then a combination of the above may be required in order to minimise disturbance generally.

-Cost: This is where it gets tricky.
-The most efficient method to employ in terms of time may not be the most cost effective in terms of budget.
-All the factors briefly mentioned in this article together with the availability of skilled/unskilled labour on site need to be incorporated into the overall plan in order to ensure a practical and cost effective solution.
+Cost – This is where it gets tricky.
+The quickest and most efficient method may not be the cheapest.
+All the factors mentioned above, together with the availability of labour on site, need to be incorporated into the overall plan.
+Everyone wants a practical and cost effective solution!

-We hope you find this brief overview interesting and informative.
-For more information on any of the points raised in this article please contact us – Tel: 01784 433984 or use our contact form.
+We hope you’ve found this article interesting and informative.
+For more information please contact us – Tel: 01784 433984 or use our contact form.